masayan1126/technyans-ai-digest/src/content/articles/20251118/ai-labor-market-impact/en.md

 category: "Other"
 tags: ["AI", "Labor Market", "Employment", "Productivity", "Economic Policy"]
 locale: "en"
+technyanComment: "A senior official acknowledging AI's job impact is significant!
+But historically, new tech creates new roles too.
+AI literacy will be key! 📚"
 ---

 # Trump Economic Adviser Warns of AI-Induced 'Quiet Time' in Labor Market